 Industrial Agitator

 Coagulation and flocculation are two crucial stages in water treatment that require controlled and uniform mixing.
-During coagulation, chemical coagulants like alum are added to destabilize particles.
-Agitators mix these chemicals quickly to distribute them throughout the water.
+During coagulation, chemical coagulants like alum are added to destabilize particles.mix these chemicals quickly to distribute them throughout the water.
 In the flocculation stage, gentle agitation encourages the formation of larger flocs that can be easily removed through sedimentation or filtration.

-A paddle agitator consists of flat blades mounted on a rotating shaft.
+A paddle Stirrer consists of flat blades mounted on a rotating shaft.
 It's ideal for gentle mixing and is widely used during the flocculation stage.
-Paddle agitators maintain slow and uniform agitation, helping in the growth of flocs without breaking them apart.
+Paddle mixer maintain slow and uniform agitation, helping in the growth of flocs without breaking them apart.

 A propeller mixer is a high-speed, high-efficiency mixer.
 It is especially effective in processes that require fast mixing such as chemical dosing and initial coagulation.
 These mixers are compact and can be easily integrated into vertical or horizontal tanks.